Nikon D700 vs Sony A7 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D700 and Sony Alpha A7 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A7 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D700 does not offer wifi capability.
+In contrast, the D700 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D700 (unlike the A7 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D700 and the A7 II have been discontinued, but can regularly be found used on eBay.
 The D700 was replaced by the Nikon D800, while the A7 II was followed by the Sony A7 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what conclusions can be drawn?
 Is the Nikon D700 better than the Sony A7 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.